 Paddy Power may enjoy making headlines through humour, but they know treating their customers well is no laughing matter.
 How they stand out from the crowd in a cut-throat industry is by offering the kind of promotions and deals you just can’t get elsewhere.

-From their £30 risk-free bet welcome bonus for new customers to their recurring football offers reserved for those loyal to the Paddy Power brand, they are head and shoulders above their rivals and registered customers are the envy of the gambling game.
+From their money back welcome bonus for new customers to their recurring football offers reserved for those loyal to the Paddy Power brand, they are head and shoulders above their rivals and registered customers are the envy of the gambling game.
 There’s great value for those looking for deals.
 Paddy Power is industry leading when it comes to betting apps with free bets.
 If you’re betting with PP you’ll be well looked after, that’s for sure.